openstack/monasca-ceilometer/README.md

         monclient = ceilometer.publisher.monclient:monclient

 6. Configure /etc/ceilometer/pipeline.yaml to send the metrics to the monclient publisher.
 Use the included pipeline.yaml file as an example.

+      Set a valid username and password if a token or username and password weren't added to monclient.py

 7. Setup debugging.